10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 • A flashlight

-1. Help kids draw and cut out Easter-themed shapes from the black construction paper.
+1. Cut Easter-themed shapes from black construction paper.

 What You’ll Need: